pran872/rlkit_sac_adaptation/README.md

 # RLkit Soft Actor-Critic Adaptation
-This repository is based on https://github.com/rail-berkeley/rlkit.
-This repo has multiple Reinforcement Leanring (RL) algorithms, but I have used it to only run the Soft Actor-Critic (SAC) algorithm.
+This repository is based on rlkit: https://github.com/rail-berkeley/rlkit. rlkit has multiple Reinforcement Leanring (RL) algorithms, but I have used it to only run the Soft Actor-Critic (SAC) algorithm.
 All edits made to the code are SAC related.

 To run SAC, I recommend running the requirements_sac.txt as it is updated.